 Should you have a minor accident, try to come to some arrangement with the other party – involving the police will only make matters worse, and Mexican drivers will be just as anxious to avoid doing so.
 If you witness an accident, you may want to consider the gravity of the situation before getting involved.
 Witnesses can be locked up along with those directly implicated to prevent them from leaving before the case comes up – so consider if your involvement is necessary to serve justice.
 In a serious incident, contact your consulate and your Mexican insurance company as soon as possible.

 Mexico is not big on cycling, and with its vast size and the heavy and inconsiderate traffic in big cities, not to mention the danger of banditry, few tourists travel the country by bicycle.
-Nonetheless, there’s now a free bike hire scheme in Mexico City, and Guadalajara’s main youth hostel, the Hostel Guadalajara Centro, rents out bikes for free.
-The Yucatán peninsula, being quite flat, also lends itself to cycling, and bicycles can be rented in Campeche, Isla Mujeres, Playa del Carmen, Isla Cozumel and Tulum.
-So does the area around Oaxaca, where you can also rent bikes (see Information).
-Bicycle tour firms in Mexico include Bicicletas Pedro Martinez (w www.bicicletaspedromartinez.com), !El Tours (w www.bikemexico.com) and Backroads (w www.backroads.com).
+The Yucatán peninsula, being quite flat, lends itself to cycling, and bicycles can be rented in Campeche, Isla Mujeres, Playa del Carmen, Isla Cozumel and Tulum.
+So does the area around Oaxaca, where you can also rent bikes.
+Bicycle tour firms in Mexico include Bicicletas Pedro Martinez (w bicicletaspedromartinez.com), ¡El Tours (w bikemexico.com) and Backroads (w backroads.com).

 Public transport within Mexican towns and cities is always plentiful and inexpensive, though crowded and not particularly user-friendly.
-Mexico City has an extensive, excellent Metro system (M$2 per journey), and there are smaller metros in Guadalajara (M$5 per journey) and Monterrey (M$4.50 per journey), but elsewhere you’ll be reliant on buses (usually around M$5 per journey), which pour out clouds of choking diesel fumes; often there’s a flat-fare system, but this varies from place to place.
-Wherever possible we’ve indicated which bus to take and where to catch it, but often only a local will fully understand the intricacies of the system and you may well have to ask: the main destinations of the bus are usually marked on the windscreen, which helps.
+Mexico City has an excellent Metro system and there are smaller metros in both Guadalajara and Monterrey.
+Elsewhere, however, you’ll be reliant on buses (usually around M$6 per journey; often a flat fare, though this varies from place to place).
+Wherever possible we’ve indicated which bus to take and where to catch it, but often only local people will fully understand the intricacies of the system and you may well have to ask: the main destinations of the bus are usually marked on the windscreen, which helps.

 In bigger places combis or colectivos offer a faster and perhaps less crowded alternative for only a little more money.
 These are minibuses, vans or large sport utility vehicles that run along fixed routes to set destinations; they’ll pick you up and drop you off wherever you like along the way, and you simply pay the driver for the distance travelled.
 In Mexico City, combis are known as peseros.

 Regular taxis can also be good value, but be aware of rip-offs – unless you’re confident that the meter is working, fix a price before you get in.
 In the big cities, there are often tables of fixed prices posted at prominent spots.
 At almost every airport and at some of the biggest bus stations you’ll find a booth selling vouchers for taxis into town at a fixed price depending on the part of town you want to go to – sometimes there’s a choice of paying more for a private car or less to share.
 This will invariably cost less than just hailing a cab outside the terminal, and will certainly offer extra security.
 In every case you should know the name of a hotel to head for, or they’ll take you to the one that pays the biggest commission.
-Never accept a ride in any kind of unofficial or unmarked taxi.Read More
+Never accept a ride in any kind of unofficial or unmarked taxi, and in Mexico City be especially cautious (see Coughs and robbers – Self preservation in Mexico City).Read More

 Banditry: a warning